Rep. Cheri Bustos Visits Illinois National Guard in Rockford Illinois

-Dr. Sandra Martell, Winnebago County Public Health Department public health administrator, speaks during interview with local media outlets at a COVID-19 vaccination site in Rockford, Illinois, March 12, 2021.
-The site is run and operated by both civilian nurses and Illinois National Guard members dedicated to administering the vaccine to local residents.
-(U.S. National Guard photo by Staff Sgt.
-Aaron Rodriguez)
+Rep. Cheri Bustos 17th District congresswoman speaks to Illinois National Guard members in a COVID-19 vaccination site in Rockford, Illinois, March 12, 2021.
+The congresswoman visited the site to understand its operation and speak with Illinois National Guard members.
+(U.S. Air Force photo by Staff Sgt.
+Aaron Rodriguez, Illinois National Guard)

 |Date Taken: